René Allard, PhD

 Donna Messner, PhD

-- Center for Medical Technology Policy (CMTP), United States
+President and CEO, Center for Medical Technology Policy (CMTP), United States

 Linda Nelsen, MHS, MS